 The Nicholls State University Alumni Federation, chartered in 1960, is composed of graduates and former students who have successfully completed at least one semester and a minimum of twelve semester hours.
 A board of directors elected by the active membership directs Federation activities.
 The Federation conducts an annual business meeting each spring on campus.
 Active members are those who have paid annual dues.
 The board bestows honorary membership on special friends of the university.
 All members of the university faculty and staff, administrative officers and graduate fellows as well as community members who pay dues as friends of the Alumni Federation, shall be associate members..

 The organization maintains and promotes a mutually beneficial relationship between the university and its alumni.
-It publishes The Colonel, a bi-annual alumni magazine; sponsors homecoming activities; awards scholarships each year; and hosts a variety of on- and off-campus events.
+It co-publishes The Colonel, the bi-annual university magazine; sponsors homecoming activities; awards scholarships each year; and hosts a variety of on- and off-campus events.

-The director of Alumni Affairs supervises day-to-day activities from an office on campus in the Clarence James Jr. Alumni House at 203 Audubon Drive.
+The executive director of External and Alumni Affairs supervises day-to-day activities of the program located in the Clarence James Jr. Alumni House at 203 Audubon Drive.
 The mailing address is P. O. Box 2158, Thibodaux, LA 70310; Telephone number 985-448-4111.
 The Website is www.nichollsalumni.org/